NickyMeuleman/nicky-blog/content/serverless-graphql/index.md

 ```

 Ready for liftoff 🚀.

-Run `netlify dev` and visit `/.netlify/functions/graphql` to interact with the serverless GraphQL endpoint you just created using the [GraphQL playground](https://github.com/prisma-labs/graphql-playground) at that url!
+Run `netlify dev` and visit `/.netlify/functions/graphql` to interact with the serverless GraphQL endpoint you just created using the [GraphQL playground](https://github.com/prisma-labs/graphql-playground) at that URL!

 ![hello query](hello-query.png)